- Terms of Employment

 In accordance with university policy, all departing faculty members are offered an opportunity to have an exit interview.
 Written exit questionnaires are distributed to departing faculty members, and departing faculty can also elect to have an exit interview in person with the college's Exit Interview Committee, a subcommittee of the Personnel Actions Committee.
 Information gathered from these questionnaires and interviews is used by the Dean to make assessments of and plans for the college as well as the departments and schools within the college.
 A summary of information conveyed in each year's exit interviews is also sent to the Provost's Office.

-All of the departments and schools that comprise the College of Visual and Performing Arts have specific written descriptions of their policies and procedures, and faculty members are responsible for obtaining and following the policies and procedures of their individual units.
+All of the departments and schools that comprise the College of Visual & Performing Arts have specific written descriptions of their policies and procedures, and faculty members are responsible for obtaining and following the policies and procedures of their individual units.